When is there a Representer Theorem? Reflexive Banach spaces: Existence of Representer Theorems

 \end{definition}

 It is well known that being a non-decreasing function of the norm on a Hilbert space is a sufficient condition for the regulariser to be admissible.
-By a Hahn-Banach argument similar as e.g.\ in Zhang, Zhang~\cite{zhang2012} this generalises to reflexive Banach spaces.
-We now state the main theorem of this section which is the analogue of the result in~\cite{schlegel2018} stating that in fact any admissible regulariser has to be almost radially symmetric and nondecreasing in norm.
+By a Hahn-Banach argument similar as e.g.\ in Zhang, Zhang~\cite{zhang2012} this generalises to this notion of admissibility for reflexive Banach spaces.\\ We want to show that an admissible regulariser is in a sense almost radially symmetric, similar to our previous work~\cite{schlegel2019}.
+The proof strategy is similar to the one in~\cite{schlegel2019} but it will turn out that in particular a lack of strict convexity makes the situation a lot more delicate to deal with.
+We will begin by showing that admissible regularisers are still nondecreasing along tangents in Banach spaces which are not strictly convex, but in a weaker form than for uniform Banach spaces.
+Subsequently we will explore to what extend this weaker tangential bound still implies radial symmetry.